-Todays little feather collection display was a fun project to do.
-It was easy, rather quick and used strictly leftover materials.
-Now I can’t claim I came up with it.
-Displays like this have been all over Pinterest and I have a vague recollection of seeing a version like this in a Dutch Decor Magazine once.
-I just came up with how to do it with stuff that was already in my garage and craft room.
+Today’s little feather collection display was a fun project to do.
+It was easy, rather quick, and used strictly leftover materials.
+I came up with a way how to make it with stuff that was already in my garage and craft room.
 I am sure that with a little creativity you will have all you need too.

 I used a piece of wood that is very close to a US 2×4.
-Which came in handy since this months DIY challenge was to built something with 2x4s.
+Which came in handy since this month’s DIY challenge was to built something with 2x4s.
 Some of the ladies really went to town and built beautiful pieces of furniture.
-I am that kind of builder by very, very, very special occasions only.
-I prefer the crafty DIY projects over the carpenter DIY’s.
-Anyway if you want to see some serious building talents than check out this months projects of my fellow challenger takers.
+I am that kind of builder for very, very, very special occasions only.
+I prefer crafty DIY projects over carpenter DIYs.
+Anyway if you want to see some serious building talents then check out this month’s projects of my fellow challenger takers.

 Want to know the steps to build your own feather display?